Venados F.C.

-Venados Fútbol Club Yucatán, simply known as Venados, is a Mexican professional football club based in Mérida, Yucatán.
-It plays in the Liga de Expansión MX, the second level division of Mexican football.

-Founded in 1988 as Venados de Yucatán, the club changed its name several times throughout its history, first as Club Deportivo Atlético Yucatán (1997–2001, 2002–2003), then as Mérida Fútbol Club (2003–2011), Club de Fútbol Mérida (2011–2015) and finally changed to its current name in 2015.
+Venados Fútbol Club Yucatán, commonly known as Venados, is a professional football club based in Mérida, Yucatán.
+The club competes in Liga de Expansión MX, the second level of Mexican football, and plays its home matches at Estadio Carlos Iturralde.
+Founded in 1988 as Venados de Yucatán, the club changed its name several times throughout its history, Club Deportivo Atlético Yucatán (1997–2001, 2002–2003), Mérida Fútbol Club (2003–2011), Club de Fútbol Mérida (2011–2015) and finally changed to its current name in 2015.

 History

 Origins and first franchise

 The club originally emerged in 1988 as Venados de Yucatán, when Jorge Arana Palma, acquired the Alacranes Rojos de Apatzingán franchise from the Segunda División de México and relocated it to Mérida, Yucatán, and it was during this stage when the colors that would identify them to this day are defined, green, yellow and white.
 During this first season, they were runners-up in the Segunda División de México in the 1988-89 season.